 Webster Avenue Select Bus Service

-Webster Avenue is a major residential and commercial corridor in the Bronx, yet it is underserved by transit, with most of the corridor a long walk from the subway.
-The corridor was identified as a potential route for Bus Rapid Transit (BRT) improvements in the BRT Phase II Study and received significant community support at a Bronx BRT workshop in May 2009.
+The Bx41 Select Bus Service runs along Webster Avenue, a major residential and commercial corridor in the Bronx that has been historically underserved by transit.
+The Webster Avenue corridor was identified as a potential route for Bus Rapid Transit (BRT) improvements in the BRT Phase II Study conducted in April 2009.

-- Offset bus lanes, which will be installed on Webster Avenue between East 166th Street and East Gun Hill Road.
-This bus lane design allows buses to move quickly while preserving curbside access and parking along the corridor.
+- Offset bus lanes on Webster Avenue between East 166th Street and East Gun Hill Road

-- Bus bulbs, which will be constructed at most stations along Webster Avenue
+- Bus bulbs at most SBS stations on Webster Avenue

-Additionally, the project will incorporate other elements, such as curb extensions, pedestrian refuges, and medians to improve pedestrian and motorist safety along the corridor.
+Additionally, the project incorporates other elements, such as curb extensions, pedestrian refuges, and medians to improve pedestrian and motorist safety along the corridor.

-Community outreach for the Webster Ave Select Bus Service project will include a Community Advisory Committee, open houses, Community Board presentations and outreach to specific stakeholders, such as local merchants and community institutions.
-Throughout the study, design, and implementation process, DOT will use this outreach strategy to foster a dialog between the stakeholders and the agency and ensure full community engagement.
+Community outreach for the Webster Ave Select Bus Service project included a Community Advisory Committee, open houses, Community Board presentations, and outreach to specific stakeholders, such as local merchants and community institutions.
+Throughout the study, design, and implementation process, DOT employed this outreach strategy to foster a dialog between the stakeholders and the agency and ensure full community engagement.

 Community Advisory Committee